59 Red Flowers: Complete List With Names and Pictures

 Bergamot

-The plant and its flowers could be decorative, accent pieces that are suitable as informal flower borders in small, summer gardens and propagate quite easily as they attract many beneficial pollinators such as butterflies and hummingbirds while being resistant to both deer and rabbits at the same time.
+The plant and its flowers are decorative accent pieces suitable as informal flower borders in small, summer gardens.
+They propagate quite easily and attract many beneficial pollinators such as butterflies and hummingbirds.

 Bergamot enjoys either partial shade or full sun.
 They are happiest in well-drained, moderately fertile, and moist soil rich with humus.
-This is provided that it is properly aerated to protect from powdery mildew.
-Bergamot can grow to be clumps of upright stems 20 inches in height and about 26 inches in width.
+This is provided that it is properly aerated to protect from disease.

 Bergenia

 Bergenia are very low maintenance and propagate by division or root rhizomes sectioned in the spring or fall.
 They are also ideal for city or coastal gardens as they are virtually disease-free and make for effective ground cover along paths and walkways.
-They are stunning when planted in masses.
 In USDA zones 4 to 8, bergenias can grow to be as tall as they are wide, which is around 12 to 18 inches.

 Bleeding Heart

-The bleeding heart, or “Valentine,” is almost magical in appearance.
-It is a perennial that produces dozens of flower stems that arch gracefully and from each stem dangles several heart-shaped flowers that are dyed a rich scarlet-red with protruding white petals.
+The bleeding heart is almost magical in appearance.
+It is a perennial that produces dozens of red flower stems that arch gracefully and from each stem dangles several heart-shaped flowers that are dyed a rich scarlet-red with protruding white petals.
 They flower over the course of 4 to 6 weeks in the late spring to early summer.
 However, they tend to decrease and diminish entirely by mid-summer, although their green foliage is left behind in a dormant state.

 Bleeding hearts can vigorously grow to a height of 30 inches and spread over a similarly wide area.
 They perform best in soils that are rich with humus and have been fertilized.
 It is also good for the soil to be well-drained, but bleeding hearts can also tolerate poor drainage.